James Carville: 1986 Pennsylvania gubernatorial election

-The race was virtually tied until five days before the election, when Carville launched the "guru," a TV commercial that portrayed Scranton as having been a regular drug user during the 1960s, also mocking Scranton's interest in transcendental meditation and his ties to Maharishi Mahesh Yogi.
-The image of Scranton as a meditating, long-haired, dope-smoking hippie, with a background of sitar music, was credited with tipping the scales against Scranton in the socially conservative rural sections of Pennsylvania where Carville selectively decided to run the "guru" TV commercial.
-Casey went on to win the election by a narrow margin of 79,216 out of 3.3 million total votes cast, or 50.7% of the vote to Scranton's 48.4%.
+The race was virtually tied until five days before the election, when Carville launched a television commercial, titled "The Guru", portraying Scranton as a regular drug user during the 1960s and mocking his ties to transcendental meditation.
+The ad, which depicted Scranton as a meditating, long-haired, cannabis-smoking hippie against a backdrop of sitar music, was credited with tipping the scales in socially conservative rural areas of Pennsylvania where Carville chose to air it.
+Casey went on to win by a narrow margin of 79,216 votes out of 3.3 million cast, 50.7% to Scranton's 48.4%.